Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis

-Figure \ref{hydroanalysis} compares the hydrodynamic characteristics of the uniform and optimized lattices obtained from both the macroscopic model and the detailed-geometry analysis, and similarly, Fig. \ref{thermalanalysis} compares their thermal characteristics.
+Fig. \ref{hydroanalysis} compares the hydrodynamic characteristics of the uniform $(d=0)$ and optimal lattices obtained from both the macroscopic model and the detailed-geometry analysis, and similarly, Fig. \ref{thermalanalysis} compares their thermal characteristics.
+The uniform lattice was adopted as the benchmark because it is the configuration most widely studied in TPMS-based heat exchangers.
 In both comparisons, the results obtained using the macroscopic model and those obtained from the detailed geometry exhibit the same overall trends.

-The flow rates and outlet fluid temperatures are listed in Table \ref{temperature}.
-Figure \ref{heattransf} shows the heat transfer rates calculated from the flow rates and temperature changes between the inlet and outlet of each flow passage.
-Although the detailed model yielded slightly higher heat transfer rates, the improvement in the performance from the uniform lattice to the optimized lattice was consistently reproduced.